Main Survey Data Collection

 - Camera gimball calibration - Camera, Gimball settings - calibrate

-- periodically check the images that come back using 100% zoom level on a computer, to check the focus.
+- check image focus using 100% zoom level on a computer.